nodejs/node-convergence-archive/deps/openssl/doc/UPGRADING.md

 - The two fixes of assembly error on ia32 win32. masm is no longer supported in openssl.
-We should move to use nasm or yasm in future version of iojs.
+We should move to use nasm or yasm in future version of node.

 - The fix of openssl-cli built on win.
 Key press requirement of openssl-cli in win causes timeout failures of several tests.

 - Backport patches for alt cert feature from openssl-1.1.x.
-Root certs of 1024bit RSA key length were deprecated in io.js.
-When a tls server has a cross root cert, io.js client leads CERT_UNTRUSTED error because openssl does not find alternate cert chains.
+Root certs of 1024bit RSA key length were deprecated in Node.js.
+When a tls server has a cross root cert, Node.js client leads CERT_UNTRUSTED error because openssl does not find alternate cert chains.
 This fix supports its feature but was made the current master which is openssl-1.1.x.
-We backported them privately into openssl-1.0.2 on iojs.
+We backported them privately into openssl-1.0.2 on node.

 ### 3. Replace openssl header files in `deps/openssl/openssl/include/openssl`
 all header files in `deps/openssl/openssl/include/openssl/*.h` are